What Is a 404 Error in Facebook Ads?

 1. Broken UTM Parameters

 This is the #1 cause of 404 errors that work fine in preview but break for real users.
-UTM parameters are tracking tags added to your URL, like:
+UTM parameters are tracking tags added to your URL.
+If there's a missing ? before the first parameter, or an extra &, the entire URL can break.

-2. Redirect Conflicts (HTTP vs HTTPS, www vs non-www)
+2. Redirect Conflicts (HTTP vs HTTPS)

 If your ad links to http://yoursite.com but your server redirects to https://www.yoursite.com, the redirect chain might strip your UTM parameters or break in an unexpected way.